Neighbours condemn 'outrageous' N.Korea ballistic missiles test | Headlines

 South Korea's military has raised its level of surveillance, and is maintaining a full readiness posture in close cooperation with the United States, the JCS added.
 The U.S. military's Indo-Pacific Command said North Korea's missile launches did not pose an immediate threat to U.S. personnel, territory, or allies, but highlight the destabilizing impact of its illicit weapons program.

-Japanese Prime Minister Yoshihide Suga called the missile launch "outrageous", and strongly condemned the action as a threat to peace and security of the region.
+Japanese Prime Minister Yoshihide Suga called the missile launch "outrageous" and strongly condemned it as a threat to peace and security in the region.
 Japan's Coast Guard said the missiles landed outside its exclusive economic zone.

-Both Suga and South Korean President Moon Jae-in would convene sessions of their national security councils to discuss the launches, according to their offices.
-MISSILE RACE
+Both Suga and South Korean President Moon Jae-in would convene sessions of their national security councils to discuss the launches, their offices said.
+China's foreign ministry spokesman Zhao Lijian told a daily briefing that China hoped "relevant parties" would "exercise restraint".

-Moon was attending the test-firing of a South Korean submarine-launched ballistic missile when word came of the North Korean launches, its first ballistic missile tests since March this year.
-Both Koreas have been developing a range of new missiles and other weapons, but North Korea's ballistic missile systems have been banned by United Nations Security Council resolutions.
+MISSILE RACE Moon was attending the test-firing of a South Korean submarine-launched ballistic missile when word came of the North Korean launches, its first ballistic missile tests since March https://tmsnrt.rs/2PFT4eW.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)